Herbal supplements: What to know before you buy

 - Ask your doctor or pharmacist.
 Even if they don't know about a specific supplement, they may be able to point you to the latest medical guidance about its uses and risks.

 - Look for scientific research findings.
-Two good sources include the National Center for Complementary and Alternative Medicine (NCCAM) and the Office of Dietary Supplements.
+Two good sources are the National Center for Complementary and Integrative Health and the Office of Dietary Supplements.
 Both have websites that provide information to help consumers make informed choices about dietary supplements.

 - Contact the manufacturer.
 If you have questions about a specific product, call the manufacturer or distributor.
 Ask to talk with someone who can answer questions, such as what data the company has to substantiate its products' claims.